 Project Lapwing is asking citizen scientists from around the country to submit records of breeding Lapwing in an effort to update our knowledge of Lapwing breeding distribution and density.
-The project is funded by the Department of Agriculture, Food and the Marine.

 As a result of these serious and ongoing declines, the Lapwing is now red-listed on the Birds of Conservation Concern in Ireland list and has been highlighted as a conservation priority in the Government’s Prioritised Action Framework 2014-2020.